-The reasons for wanting to set up such an organization at the time were:
+The reasons for wanting to set up such an organisation at the time were:

-The association developed quickly, producing a bulletin, (now a fully-fledged newsletter) and an annual conference; and some sporadic area meetings.
-Excellent and successful conferences were held at independent schools all over the country, the first one at Dulwich College, on 18 September 1993 and the best attended always being the London based ones.
+The association developed quickly, producing a bulletin and an annual conference; and some sporadic area meetings.
+Excellent and successful conferences have been held at independent schools all over the country, the first one at Dulwich College, on 18 September 1993 and the best attended frequently being the London based ones.
 The Committee always held the view that conferences away from London were highly desirable every other year, even if attendance was thereby reduced.

-The association now has a national profile, and is consulted by government bodies.
+The association has a national profile, and is consulted by government bodies.
 The onus to do our national duty is even stronger.
-It is accepted that we form a trio with the language conferences run at Oxford (Sir Richard Taylor) and at Cambridge (Oliver Prior).
-The finances are in glowing shape.